 The famous TV franchise Survivor set four seasons of the show in the Philippines.
-The first two filmed in Caramoan, with the other two in remote Palaui Island.
-Located far north of the country, off the coast of Luzon, Palaui is an adventurer’s playground.
+The first two were filmed in Caramoan, with the other two in remote Palaui.
+Located in the north of the country, off the coast of Luzon, Palaui is an adventurer’s playground.
 Because of distance, it isn’t frequented by most travellers, which also keeps the island’s rustic character intact.
-In and around lush terrain are beaches, mangrove forests, hiking trails, and waterfalls to explore.
-The island also houses an historic lighthouse from the Spanish occupation which is now considered a national cultural treasure.
-Its lone residential village of Punta Verde serves as camping grounds for visitors who wish to rough it out and stay a while.
+In and around lush terrain are beaches, mangrove forests, hiking trails and waterfalls to explore.
+The island also houses a historic lighthouse from the Spanish occupation which is now considered a national cultural treasure.
+Its lone residential village of Punta Verde serves as a camping ground for visitors who wish to rough it out and stay a while.

 Batan Island, Batanes